 - "And coming soon, Grandparents Forever!"

 - In Red Dead Redemption, one of the "stranger tasks" involves collecting flowers for an old man wanting to surprise his wife for their anniversary.
 After painstakingly traveling half across the state looking for all the specific varieties of flower he wants and returning, you're casually introduced to the desiccated corpse of the man's wife, seated on a chair inside the couple's cabin.

 - A variation is used in Metal Gear: Ghost Babel, in which a serial killer takes parts of his victims and sews them together to make a pair of Bunraku Puppets.

-- For an example with a literal mummy, there's Dead Cousin Ted, the permanently-deceased-and-mummified member of the Edison family, from Maniac Mansion and Day Of The Tentacle, who the Edison family love to hang around various places in the house, repurposing him as a bird bath, a receptionist and a dress-up mascot.
-Laverne even remarks that he's her favourite out of the Edisons.
+- For an example with a literal mummy, there's Dead Cousin Ted, the permanently-deceased-and-mummified member of the Edison family, from Maniac Mansion and Day of the Tentacle, who the Edison family love to hang around various places in the house, repurposing him as a bird bath, a receptionist and a dress-up mascot.
+Laverne even remarks that he's her favorite out of the Edisons.